Treebio Vole Guards

 Very similar to a tree/hedge spiral guard, these economy vole guards offer a smaller spiral size, plus cost effective tree planting solution when small pests, like mice and voles are causing damage to newly planted whips, trees and hedging.

 Biodegradable material facts

-The material used in the manufacture of the TreeBio range conforms to EU guidelines and has been tested at an independent laboratory to be classified as fully compostable.
+The material used in the manufacture of the TreeBio range has been tested at an independent laboratory to be classified as fully compostable.
 It has also gained the DIN CERTO certificate.

 The TreeBio guard will be attacked initially by UV degradation to start the break up process.
 Biodegradable stabilisers are added to the material before the manufacturing process to stabilise the spiral sufficiently to withstand this UV degradation for 4 – 5 years in the place of use.